cmaureir/progra-alma/lectures/lecture2.rst

 In this example, the three assignations are contained inside the ``if`` control statement.
-The ``print m, n`` is not indented, so is not a part of the ``if`` statement.
+The ``print m, n`` is not indented, so it is not part of the ``if`` statement.

-This program has four statements, of which the third one is a control statement, that contain the other three statements.
+This program has four statements, of which the third one is a control statement, that contains the other three statements.

 To indent,
-we will use four spaces always.
+we will always use four spaces.

 if conditional
 ~~~~~~~~~~~~~~
 .. index:: if

 The **if** statement
-execute the instructions
+executes the instructions
 only if a condition is satisfied.
 If the condition is false,
-do not nothing:
+it does nothing:

 .. image:: ../diagrams/if.png
    :alt: (if flow diagram)